Illmo, Missouri

-Illmo is a former community and neighborhood of Scott City, Missouri.
+Illmo a former town in the northeast corner of Kelso Township, Scott County, in the U.S. state of Missouri.
+Its name is a portmanteau of "Illinois" and "Missouri".

+History

 Illmo had its start in 1905 with construction of the nearby Thebes Bridge which connects Illinois and Missouri.
 The name Illmo is a contraction of Illinois and Missouri.
 A post office called Illmo was established in 1904, and remained in operation until 1982.
 Illmo was annexed by Scott City in 1980.

+When Scott City and Illmo consolidated, the residents participated in a referendum where they selected the name "Scott City".
+The Daily Journal stated that the name was "overwhelmingly" selected.

+Demographics

+The US census measured the population of Illmo during its eight-decade stretch of incorporation.